-The community first model rests on the philosophical assumption that, the single greatest cause of homelessness is a profound, catastrophic loss of family.
-Community first is an acknowledgment that homelessness in many ways is synonymous with heartbreak and none can fathom the depth of human sorrow in the human heart.
-For one to come out of homelessness, a community first model presumes that one must be invited into a community where there is restoration of the human heart.
+The community-first model rests on the philosophical assumption that, the single greatest cause of homelessness is the profound, catastrophic loss of family.
+Community-first is an acknowledgment that homelessness in many ways is synonymous with heartbreak and none can fathom the depth of human sorrow in the human heart.
+For one to come out of long-term homelessness, a community-first model presumes that one must be invited into a community where there is restoration of the human heart.
 And to experience homefullness, or the sense of being settled and belonging, is to experience being fully and wholly known and fully and wholly loved, inherent needs of every human being.

 Housing is the first step to providing people a path to healing.
 Study after study has shown that placing people in permanent housing with supportive services is a much more effective solution in reducing public costs and becoming stably housed compared to asking people to jump through hoops to obtain housing.